MathewChanda/personal-website-v2/_posts/2020-08-18-initial-commit.md

 Hey, thanks for visiting my blog.

-I'm Rohan, a Computer Engineering at the University of Illinois at Urbana-Champaign.
+I'm Rohan, a Computer Engineering student at the University of Illinois at Urbana-Champaign.

 This blog post is more or less an initial commit; minimum workings for a viable product.
 I hope to add more meaningful projects in the coming months.